 If everything works properly, we highly recommend running an internet speed test, ideally when no connected devices are downloading or uploading.
 Take note of the speed results and compare them to what’s advertised by your provider to ensure they’re comparable.
 If they’re not up to snuff, speak to your provider.

 While DOCSIS 3.1 is technically capable of speeds of up to 10Gbps, it’s unlikely that these speeds will be offered for residential connections in the near future.
-That said, NBN conducted an in-field trial in 2019 that resulted in 1Gbps speeds, which is a more likely upgrade speed.
-The most promising part of these trials is that no upgraded equipment was required in the home, meaning current NBN HFC equipment is up to the task of achieving these faster speeds (should NBN choose to roll out speeds beyond NBN100 Premium).
+That said, ISPs have begun rolling out NBN 250 and NBN 1000 plans, which require no upgraded equipment.
+Yep, if you’re keen to upgrade, your current NBN HFC equipment should be up to the task of achieving these faster speeds.

 Other upgrade paths that NBN has looked into include G.Fast and XG-FAST for FTTN, FTTC and Fibre-to-the-Building/Basement (FTTB) technologies, as well as NGPON2 and XGS PON for FTTP.